 The income management charter is a flexible framework unique to CIH that helps organisations to challenge their income management services and identify the outcomes a good quality service can deliver.
 The charter focuses on key areas of service delivery and contains a series of commitments which are underpinned by a range of outcomes that the organisation should hope to achieve.
 Together, the commitments and outcomes provide a framework for organisations to assess where they are now and where they aspire to be.

 Why do we need an income management charter?

 - By signing up to the CIH income management charter, you are making a public commitment to deliver a high quality approach to income management which balances the needs of the business against outcomes for tenants

 - This approach to income management will help you to identify what outcomes a good quality service can deliver

 - The flexible framework can be tailored to suit outcomes that matter to organisations and their tenants

 - The charter was developed with the expertise of the sector and by our experienced consultancy and policy and practice teams to support the development of your organisation

 How can I sign up?

-Initial sign-up is voluntary, based on self-assessment – at this stage you will recognised as ‘working towards’ meeting the commitments of the charter.
-Sign up to the charter here.
+Sign-up is voluntary, based on self-assessment – Sign up to the charter here.

 - Download the charter